 1. Snehan (oleation therapy):

 Internal snehan: medicated oils and ghee (clarified butter) are used.
-These help eliminate impurities so that elimination becomes easier.
+This help eliminates impurities so that elimination becomes easier.
 External snehan: consists of different kinds of massage using medicated oils.

-Sweating is done shortly after the massage.
-This is normally done in a sweat box.
+Sweating is done shortly after the message.
+This is normally done in a sweatbox.

-B. Pradhan karma : The main course consist of five process as follows:
+B. Pradhan karma: The main course consists of five processes as follows:

 - Vamana (use of emetics): Artificial vomiting is induced using herbs.
 It is usually indicated for people with ‘Kapha’ (phlegm) disorders.